 When should a water heater be replaced?

 Whether due to general wear or tear or mechanical defect, a troubled water heater will typically give off a few warning signs.
-The key to preventative maintenance is to be aware of these signs; bear in mind that heater repair is much less costly if addressed immediately.
-Failure to notice an issue can lead to potentially expensive damage; this can easily be avoided by keeping an eye out for these problems.
+The key to preventative maintenance is to be aware of these signs.
+Keep in mind that water heater repair is much less costly if addressed immediately.
+Failure to notice an issue can lead to potentially expensive damage.
+This can easily be avoided by keeping an eye out for these problems.

 Lack of Hot Water